-The CDBG-H program met the number of units assisted for homebuyer and rental rehabilitation.
+The CDBG-H program did not meet the planned number of units assisted for homebuyer and rental rehabilitation.
 The CDBG-H program has experienced a shortage of contractors to work in the program; this is especially true of trade contractors including plumbers and electricians.
 In addition, the housing program has seen a rise in the number of projects exceeding \$50,000 to make the property decent, safe and sanitary.

-The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2019 was lower than planned by approximately 5 percent (\$17,525 planned versus \$16,649 actual) which is within the variance rate for the program.
-This decrease in cost did not correspond to a higher number of homebuyers receiving assistance; as fewer units were available during the 2019 program year.
-Lower assistance amounts were needed to meet affordability goals.
-To make more homes affordable to Lowand Moderate Income (LMI) families, a greater supply of available housing was required.
+The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2021 was higher than planned by approximately 13 percent (\$17,525 planned versus \$19,803 actual) which is outside the variance rate for the program.
+This increase in cost corresponded with a lower number of homebuyers receiving assistance; as fewer units were available during the 2021 program year.
+Higher assistance amounts were needed to meet affordability goals.
+It is possible that this occurrence will repeat in PY 22.
+To make more homes affordable to Low-Moderate Income (LMI) families, a greater supply of available housing was required.

-The average amount of assistance provided to homeowners for rehabilitation in Program Year 2019 was significantly higher than planned (\$19,558 planned versus \$24,643 actual; approximately 26% higher than expected).
+The average amount of assistance provided to homeowners for rehabilitation in Program Year 2021 was 18% higher than planned (\$40,000 planned versus \$47,360 actual) which is outside the variance rate for the program.
 The higher cost can be attributed to increasing costs and scope of work that needs to be done.
 Again, a lack of available houses to rehabilitate was experienced in Wisconsin.